 I was lucky that my mother-in-law was delightful, so I asked some Artisan Shopping Directory members what they would give to their MILs if they hated them.

-Some of the links in this article are affiliate links that pay me a small commission at no cost to you if they’re used.
+Some of the links in this article are paid ad placements or affiliate links that will pay a small commission if they’re used to purchase something.
+To see the entire affiliate policy click here.
+As an Amazon Associate, I earn from qualifying purchases.

 Cindy from Petalworks Dayton says “It’s impossible to make your mother-in-law stop hating you!
 Sooooo….start things off right with her.
 Give her this lovely wedding ornament made from your wedding bouquet.
 Every holiday she will see your sweet and thoughtful gift!”